manasviisonii/AI-ML-LAB/README.md

 ## Lab 1: Data Import and Export with Pandas

-### In this lab, I learned how to import and export data using the Pandas library.
-The tasks included:
+Learned how to import and export data using the Pandas library.
+Tasks included:
 Importing a dataset and exporting it in different formats.

-Displaying details of the dataset, including:
+Displaying details of the dataset:
 Number of rows and columns
 First five rows of the dataset
 Size of the dataset